Main Content

 Retiree Return to Work Program

-To help alleviate the classroom teacher shortage problem in Illinois, a law that allows retired TRS members to teach for a full school year in districts declared to be subject shortage areas has been extended until June 30, 2024.
-Under the law, which was set to expire in 2019, retired teachers who go back to these designated districts are not subject to “return-to-work” restrictions imposed on other retirees.
-The regional superintendent must designate the employment to be in a subject shortage area in order for a retiree to be able to return to work without limitation.
+To help alleviate the classroom teacher shortage problem in Illinois, a law that allows retired TRS members to teach for a full school year in districts declared to have subject shortage areas has been extended until June 30, 2027.
+Under the law, retired teachers who go back to approved subject shortage areas are not limited to post-retirement work restrictions of 120 days or 600 hours imposed on other retirees.
+The regional superintendent must designate the employment to be in a subject shortage area and TRS must give final approval in order for a retiree to be able to return to work without limitation.

 Retirement with CTPF